hrakaroo/blackjack-strategy/README.md

 ### No Split

 Basically the same as the previous one, but allows doubling down on bets.
+Again, adding doubling adds on two percentage points.

 #### Perfect